iosgatech/FlappyBirdSwift-SpriteBuilder/README.md

 Learn how to build a Flappy Bird clone in Swift with SpriteBuilder and Cocos2d 3.0!
 ![image](GamePreview.gif)

+#### 9/2/15 spritebuilder refactor and tutorial v1.0
+- Ported to new SpriteBuilder architecture
+- Restructured code to follow tutorial steps

 #### 8/11/15 iosgatech revamp
 - modified from [MakeSchool's](https://github.com/MakeSchool) excellent Flappy Bird tutorial
 - revamped and updated utilizing code from [HoppyBunny](https://github.com/MakeSchool/HoppyBunny-SpriteBuilder-Swift)